-The UC San Diego AntiViral Research Center (AVRC) develops and conducts innovative research that enhances the quality and duration of life for people living with HIV infection and other infections of global significance.
+The UC San Diego AntiViral Research Center (AVRC) develops and conducts innovative research that enhances the quality and duration of life for people living with or affected by HIV infection and other infections of global significance.
 The award-winning research center is an established leader in San Diego’s HIV research community and is well known for its HIV testing programs.
 Internationally, the AVRC extends its research and education programs to Africa, Asia, and South America.

 - UC San Diego AVRC Hosts National HIV Scientists for 2015 Cure Conference

 - A collaborative HIV Cure Conference features presentations by researchers at the forefront of new cure advancements on June 16

 - ‘Testing for Tickets’ Encourages HIV Testing, Offers Free LGBT Pride Festival Tickets